Roger Bate: Genetic engineering

-Bate is joint author, with Julian Morris of Fearing Food: Risk, Health and Environment.
+Bate is joint author, with Julian Morris of Fearing Food: Risk, Health and Environment, published by Butterworth-Heinemann in September 1999.
 The IEA website describes the book in the following way: "In the latest ESEF book, Fearing Food, new agricultural and food technologies, including genetic engineering, are shown to be generally beneficial both to health and to the environment."
-(Fearing Food was published by Butterworth-Heinemann in September 1999).
-He was also a presenter on the BBC2 program Organic Food: The Modern Myth.
+Bate was also a presenter on the BBC2 programme Organic Food: The Modern Myth.

 Counterfeit drugs

 Bate's work focuses on the prevalence of counterfeit anti-malarials and other pharmaceuticals in Africa and strategies by which rich and poor nations can work together to stop the trade of counterfeits.
 His original research has been published by the National Bureau of Economic Research, the Journal of Health Economics, and PLoS Medicine.
 AEI Press will publish his book Phake: The Deadly World of Falsified and Substandard Medicines in May 2011.
 The book explores the underground trade in illegal medicines, provides a firsthand account of the illegal industry, and offers academic and policy analysis.
 Prior to Phake, AEI Press published his book Making a Killing: The Deadly Implications of the Counterfeit Drug Trade in May 2008.
 In Making a Killing, Bate calls for stronger policing resources, harsher penalties for counterfeiters, widespread public education and consumer vigilance to deal with the proliferation of counterfeit drugs.

 Bate distinguishes between approved generic drugs and what he calls "pseudo-generics."
 These are drugs approved as generic versions of proprietary drugs by bodies such as the World Health Organization and the Bill and Melinda Gates Foundation, but which, according to Bate, have not been adequately tested for efficacy.